Fulham Palace apprenticeships

 At interview, as well as a sit down meeting with questions, we run a garden practical where we are looking at how well they carry out simple garden tasks after being given instructions.

-Garden apprentices are recruited on a rolling 18 month basis.
-We will start recruiting for our next apprentices at the end of 2019, so if you are interested in this role keep a look out on our vacancies page.
+Garden apprentices are recruited on a rolling 18-month basis.
+We will start recruiting for our next apprentice in Spring 2023, so if you are interested in this role keep a look out on our vacancies page.

 Alternatively, email email@example.com and we will attempt to contact you when a vacancy comes up.